jncraton/web-apps-cpsc2330/lectures/20-math.md

 - `Math.round()` rounds a number to the nearest whole integer
 - Standard rounding rules apply, where `.5` rounds the number up
-- Essential for formatting numerical data for display or calculations
+- Useful for formatting numerical data for display or calculations

 ## Flooring Numbers

 - `Math.floor()` always rounds a number down to the nearest integer
 - It truncates towards negative infinity, discarding any fractional part
-- Useful for counting whole units or for generating array indices

 ## Ceiling Numbers

 - `Math.ceil()` always rounds a number up to the nearest integer
-- Rounds towards positive infinity, even for tiny fractional values
+- Rounds towards positive infinity
-- Ideal for calculating minimum required batches or container counts

 ## Truncating Numbers

 - `Math.trunc()` simply removes the decimal part of a number
 - It lops off any digits after the decimal point without any rounding
-- Does not perform any rounding, just a direct cut of the fraction

 ## Exercise